DebakantPradhan/react-design-system/README.md

 - Color contrast ratios meet WCAG standards
 - Components scale well across different screen sizes

-## Customization

-The design system can be customized by changing the Tailwind CSS configuration or by providing custom props to components.

 ## Contributing

 1. Fork the repository